What’s happening in Minnesota

 THINGS TO DO

-📃 And be sure to check out the MN Shortlist, your weekly curated roundup of recommended events from MPR News highlighting standout performances, exhibits and gatherings around the region.
+📃 Check out the MN Shortlist, your weekly curated roundup of recommended events highlighting standout performances, exhibits and gatherings around the region.

 FEATURED STORIES